reef-technologies/handbook/training.md

 #### intermediate frontend developers

- - https://github.com/joshbuchea/HEAD - A list of everything that could go in the head of your document
+ - https://github.com/joshbuchea/HEAD - A list of everything that could go in the head of your document;

 ### all backend developers